AxaFrance/oidc-client/MIGRATION_GUIDE_V5_TO_V6.md

 ﻿# Migrate from v5 to v6

-V6 offer a better silent signin and add session monitor feature.
+V6 offer:
+- More efficient silent login
+- More robust algorithm in order to keep the session alive
-Monitor session feature allow to logout the same user from all tabs and from all websites where the user is logged to.
+- Add session monitor feature: Monitor session feature allow to logout the same user from all tabs and from all websites where the user is logged to.
+- Authority wellknowurl response can be cached inside sessionStorage
+- Increase security

 ```javascript